Meet NCC's Saskatchewan Region board members:

 Ms. Pete started her career with Aboriginal Affairs and Northern Development Canada.
 During her time with the federal government, she gained experience in human resources, economic development, financial and audit management and federal treasury board policies specific to First Nation funding arrangements.
 Her expertise in these areas led her to the University of Saskatchewan where she joined the management team as the coordinator of Aboriginal Programs, College of Agriculture and Bioresources, for over 10 years.
 During her time at the university, 200 students successfully graduated with a in lands and resource management.
 Ms. Pete endeavours to ensure that the program meets the needs of Indigenous communities by continually striving to incorporate Indigenous worldviews into curriculum.

 Ms. Pete also took some time to pursue a new learning opportunity and joined the executive team with the Government of Saskatchewan as the executive director, Northern Engagement Branch, Ministry of Government Relations.
 She enjoyed the new challenge, and believes that living life should be full of new learning opportunities.
 Her passion for working for and with Indigenous communities has brought her back to the University of Saskatchewan.
 She will continue to dedicate her time towards building capacity in the area of lands and resource management for Indigenous communities.

-Mr. Taylor is also a director of Pan Orient Energy with operations in Thailand and Indonesia.
+Cam serves on the boards of various private and public resource companies.
 He joined the Nature Conservancy of Canada's Saskatchewan Regional Board in 2014.